Symphony No. 8 in G major, Op. 88, B163

-After the crisis of the mid-1880s, represented above all by the sombre Seventh Symphony and the Piano Trio in F minor, the period during which Dvorak produced his Eighth Symphony was now a time of equilibrium, when the composer sought the answers to fundamental issues of human existence.
-The work was written during the summer and early autumn of 1889, mainly at his summer residence in Vysoka.
-This environment, in which Dvorak was most at ease, seemed to be reflected in the overall atmosphere of his new symphony.
+After the crisis of the mid-1880s, represented above all by the sombre Symphony No. 7 and the Piano Trio in F minor, the period during which Dvořák produced his Symphony No. 8 was now a time of equilibrium, when the composer sought the answers to fundamental issues of human existence.
+The work was written during the summer and early autumn of 1889, mainly at his summer residence in Vysoká.
+This environment, in which Dvořák was most at ease, seemed to be reflected in the overall atmosphere of his new symphony.
 Here he created a work filled with the joys of life and his admiration for natural beauty and, once again, the piece reveals the composer’s fondness for Czech and Slavonic folk music.
-Dvorak’s Symphony No. 8 is characteristic for its variable moods, which follow one another in a colourful sequence of pastoral images, then dance and march temperaments, and finally passages of heightened drama.
+The symphony is characteristic for its variable moods, which follow one another in a colourful sequence of pastoral images, then dance and march temperaments, and finally passages of heightened drama.
 In terms of its thematic material, the work is marked by a cantabile style whose clear-cut contours and largely diatonic progressions are more typical of a vocal, rather than instrumental, type of melody.

 formal structure and content

 The history of the work is also associated with signs of strained relations between the composer and his “preferred” publisher, Simrock, who ultimately did not publish the work, since negotiations broke down after the two failed to agree over the amount.
-For some time the publisher had criticised Dvorak for producing works that were too ambitious and were thus less profitable in print, and he urged the composer to write shorter works instead.
-Dvorak refused to do this, stating that his artistic aspirations could not be satisfied merely by producing brief, occasional pieces.
-Their prickly exchange of views ended with a suspension of business relations for a period of three years and Dvorak published his eighth symphony with the London-based firm Novello (hence the symphony’s occasional subtitle “English”).
+For some time the publisher had criticised Dvořák for producing works that were too ambitious and were thus less profitable in print, and he urged the composer to write shorter works instead.
+Dvořák refused to do this, stating that his artistic aspirations could not be satisfied merely by producing brief, occasional pieces.
+Their prickly exchange of views ended with a suspension of business relations for a period of three years and Dvořák published his Symphony No. 8 with the London-based firm Novello.
+Hence the symphony’s occasional subtitle “English”.

 premiere and subsequent performances